 For this reporting period, CNMI took an aggressive approach to gather parent's input by completing the annual parent survey.
 147 parents were contacted to complete the survey and all 147 completed the survey.
 The Program thanked the parents for their time and explained the purpose of the survey and that the program will use the information in making program improvements.
 Based on the data, 31 were returned digitally and 116 were hard copies.
 Of the hard copies 72 were received by their Primary Service Providers.
-The Program closely monitored those families that had not completed the survey and offered an incentive to them.
+The Program closely monitored those families that had not 24 completed the survey and offered an incentive to them.
 Based on the data, 44 incentives were provided to parents to either drop off the survey or that the Program staff would pick the survey up from the family.
 There were 141 parents' surveys completed from the island of Saipan, 2 from Tinian, and 4 from Rota.
-The strategies used by the Program such as sharing how important it is to get their surveys completed and submitted; the follow up with the Primary Service Providers calls; and incentives were a SUCCESS.
+The strategies used by the Program such as sharing how important it is to get their surveys completed and submitted; the follow up with the Primary Service Providers with the families during home visits; the follow-up reminder calls; and incentives were a SUCCESS.
 The Programs received 100% response rate for this reporting period.